From thrilling theme park rides to beach relaxation, there are plenty of things to do in Sentosa!

 Ola Beach Club, 46 Siloso Beach Walk, Singapore 099005

 For a relaxing day, head to Sofitel Singapore Sentosa Resort and Spa and pick the comfiest spot at Le Bar.
-The cozy space is perfect for a catch-up with friends or a casual date over a cuppa and communal plates.
-Once the sun sets, live music and bespoke cocktails take over, turning the bar into an elegant hangout.
+The cosy space is perfect for a catch-up with friends or a casual date over a cuppa and communal plates.
+Once the sun sets, bespoke cocktails take over, turning the bar into an elegant hangout.

 Le Bar, Sofitel Singapore Sentosa Resort and Spa, 2 Bukit Manis Road, Singapore 099891

-Spend the day luxuriating at Capella Singapore’s charming cocktail bar, where you’ll enjoy panoramic views of the sun going down the horizon.
-This one’s for rum lovers, with the liquor of choice starring in concoctions like old fashioned, barrel-aged pina colada and negroni, daiquiri and mai tai.
+Spend the day luxuriating at Capella Singapore’s charming bar, where you’ll enjoy panoramic views of the sun going down the horizon.
+This one’s for cocktail lovers – think classic concoctions, rum drinks, refreshing spritz beverages and more.

 Bob’s Bar, Capella Singapore, 1 The Knolls, Singapore 098297

 Let your hair down and kick back at this groovy, sun-kissed beach bar.
-Fans of live music can enjoy regular gigs, while those who want to frolic the afternoon away can choose from a wide variety of ice-cold beers.
+Frolic the afternoon away with a wide variety of ice-cold beers.
 If you’re hungry, munch on bar bites like nachos and satay while you enjoy the beach breeze.

 Bikini Bar, 50 Siloso Beach Walk, Singapore 099000

-Shoes are optional at beach gastro bar Coastes, an ideal spot for catching the sunset at Siloso Beach with live music in the background.
-Its signature grilled items and extensive cocktail menu have proven to be crowd-pleasers, so be sure to order those first.
+Shoes are optional at beach gastro bar Coastes, an ideal spot for catching the sunset at Siloso Beach.
+Its recently elevated menu features hearty options including sharing plates, savoury pastas, juicy burgers, as well as vegetarian and plant-based options – so there’s something for every palate.
 Vibrant and charming with its white and blue decor, this is where you can dine a mere distance away from the sea.

 Guide to Sentosa: How to get there